taosdata/TDengine/docs/en/04-data-in/01-ds/06-opc-da.md

 ---
 sidebar_label: OPC DA
 title: OPC DA Data Source
-description: This document describes how to establish a connection with your OPC DA server and extract data from OPC UA server into TDengine Cloud instance.
+description: This document describes how to establish a connection with your OPC DA server and extract data from OPC into a TDengine Cloud instance.
 ---

 OPC DA data source is the process of writing data from the OPC UA server to the currently selected TDengine Cloud instance via a connection agent.

 :::note IMPORTANT